-Our mission: Greenpeace is the leading independent campaigning organization that uses peaceful protest and creative communication to expose global environmental problems and promote solutions that are essential to a green and peaceful future.
+Our mission: Greenpeace is a global, independent campaigning organization that uses peaceful protest and creative communication to expose global environmental problems and promote solutions that are essential to a green and peaceful future.

 “We ‘bear witness’ to environmental destruction in a peaceful, non-violent manner.
 We use non-violent confrontation to raise the level and quality of public debate.
 In exposing threats to the environment and finding solutions we have no permanent allies or adversaries.
 We ensure our financial independence from political or commercial interests.”

 A group of thoughtful, committed citizens came together in 1971 to create Greenpeace.
 A handful of determined activists leased a small fishing vessel, called the Phyllis Cormack, and set sail from Vancouver for Amchitka Island in Alaska.
 Their mission was to protest U.S. nuclear testing off the coast of Alaska with a brave act of defiance: to place themselves in harm’s way.

 Despite being intercepted by the U.S. Coast Guard, these daring activists sailed into history by bringing worldwide attention to the dangers of nuclear testing.

 That was more than 40 years ago, and in that time, Greenpeace has indeed changed the world.
 And we continue to make the world a better place.
 Our committed activists and supporters have come together to ban commercial whaling, convince the world’s leaders to stop nuclear testing, protect Antarctica, and so much more.